dustinpfister/blog_posts/_posts/js-javascript-example-turn-based-rpg.md

 I have took a moment to think in terms of what it is that I can pull out of my main game module and into a library that is its own independent thing.
 With that said thus far I have a general utilities library, as well as libraries that have to do with units, the game world map, and an object pool system that I am currently using with my menu system thus far.
 As I continue working on this example I am sure that this is a collection that will just continue to grow for the sake of keeping things fine grain and modular.

-### 2.1 - utils.js
+### 2.1 - The utils.js lib that contains various utilty methods

 This is what I have together for a general untiles library thus far when it comes to this turn based game example.
 The general idea here is to have [something like lodash](/2019/02/15/lodash/), only it is composed of methods that I am actually using in my various other libraries and javaScript files that have to do with the over all logic of this project.
 This is a usual library that will be found in just about any of my javaScript or canvas examples another the collection of methods will change up a little from one example to another.
-I do however have another javaScript example in which I have one that is composed with a whole much of usual suspect type methods such as the distance formula and bounding box.
+I do however have another [utils javaScript example](/2021/08/06/js-javascript-example-utils/) in which I have one that is composed with a whole much of usual suspect type methods such as the distance formula and bounding box.

 ```js
 // UTILS